Maximal chirality transfer in the photon-graviton conversion in the early universe: Chirality transfer in the Early Universe

 On superhorizon scales, the magnetic fields evolve adiabatically, $\bar{B} \propto a^{-2}$; however, this evolution behaviour is highly affected by magnetohydrodynamics (MHD) effects on subhorizon scales.
 Therefore, rather than working with the strength of (comoving) background magnetic field, it is more convenient to use the fractional density parameter $\Omega_B$ defined as the ratio of magnetic energy density to the total energy density of the Universe, defined by

 where $\rho_{\rm tot} (T) = \pi^2 g_* (T) T^4/30$ is the total energy density of the Universe at temperature $T$ during the RD epoch.
-Since, magnetic fields have a particular direction, the magnetic energy density should be small to preserve the isotropy of the background FRW Universe which can be controlled by the condition $\Omega_B (T) <1$.
-Therefore, the conversion probability \eqref{conv-probability-final} in terms of $\Omega_B$ is given by
+In order to preserve the isotropy of the background FRW Universe, one must impose the condition that the energy density in the magnetic fields at a given epoch remains subdominant, which is characterized by the condition $\Omega_B (T) <1$.
+In terms of $\Omega_B$, the conversion probability in \eqref{conv-probability-final} is given by

 \ref{fig:conv-probability} shows the behavior of Eq.\eqref{conversion-probability-OmegaB} for different values of $\Omega_B$ and suggests that the conversion probability is higher for the stronger background magnetic field.
 This is expected because the stronger the catalyst (background magnetic field), the stronger would be the effect.